-Dr. Hinyard serves as the Associate Director for Academic Affairs at SLUCOR and oversees all curriculum and graduate programs.
+Dr. Hinyard serves as the Assistant Director for the Center for Interprofessional Education and Research and the Associate Director for Academic Affairs at SLUCOR, overseeing all curriculum and graduate programs.
 In addition to directing the MS in Health Outcomes Research program and the new Graduate Certificate in Health Outcomes Research, she teaches several graduate and undergraduate courses including Foundations of Outcomes Research II, Health Outcomes Measurement, Interprofessional Health Outcomes Research, and Survey of Epidemiology for Health Services Research.

 Dr. Hinyard's research interests include methods for identifying patients with diabetes mellitus from large administrative databases, the relationship between gender and asthma exacerbations, quality of life assessment, and head and neck cancer.
 She has also conducted research in the area of narrative cancer communication.

 Dr. Hinyard came to SLU in 2004 as a doctoral student in Public Health Studies with a concentration in Epidemiology.
 During her tenure as a student, Dr. Hinyard worked in the Health Communication Research Laboratory conducting research in using narratives to enhance cancer communication before joining the Center for Outcomes Research in 2005 as a graduate research assistant.
 She joined the faculty of SLUCOR in 2009.